zuleikarg/DeliBot_Real/README.md

 catkin_make
 ```

-Also, it's compulsory to export the path of the folder as a parameter and it's recomended to include it in the _.bash_ archive:
+It's compulsory to export the path of the folder as a parameter and it's recomended to include it in the _.bashrc_ archive:
 ```sh
 export DELIBOT_PATH=<path_of_folder>
 ```